jwilliams-elastic/msbuild-intelligent-query-demo/README.md

 ## DONE
 1. Get rid of google collab specific code blocks.
 2. Streamline notebook code blocks.
 Got rid of "raw" index.
-Data ingestion is still too slow to run this code block live.
+Data ingestion may be too slow to run live.
-3. Added a max_docs setting in case we want to show data ingestion live with a partial dataset. (need to figure out if it's worth trouble or just too risky)
+3. Revise all of the markdown blocks to align with streamlined flow.
-4. Revise all of the markdown blocks to align with streamlined flow.
+4. Swap out Google Maps search with Microsoft Maps search
-5. Swap out Google Maps search with Microsoft Maps search
+5. Trimmed and localized the demo data set in properties.jsonl file.
+New data set has 10K records.